crystal-clayson/8-Week-SQL-Challenge/Pizza_Runners/readme.md

   * [Data Cleaning](#data-cleaning)

 ## Business Task
+After the success of his Japanese eatery, Danny has now opened a pizza delivery business.
+He ahs recruited runners to deliver pizzas from Pizza Runner Headquarters.
+Danny has gathered data regarding orders and needs us to clean and analyze the data to optimise operations.

 ## Data Overview
 The data comprises six tables.
 ![Data Relationship Diagram](/images/pizza_runners_database_diagram.png)

 ## Data Cleaning
 We need to do some data cleaning to standardize the data before doing any analysis.
 We'll start with the ```customer_orders``` table.